Keyfactor/pem-pkcs12-remote-orchestrator/README.md

 - **Category** – Required.
 The PEM SSH type name must be selected.
 - **Orchestrator** – Select the orchestrator you wish to use to manage this store
 - **Client Machine &amp; Credentials** – Required.
 The server name or IP Address and login credentials for the server where the Certificate Store is located.
 When setting up a Windows server, the format of the machine name must be – [http://_ServerName_:5985](http://ServerName:5985/), where &quot;5985&quot; is the WinRM port number.
-5985 is the standard, but if your organization uses a different v
+5985 is the standard, but if your organization uses a different, use that.
 - **When** – Required.
 The date and time when you would like this to execute.
 - **Directories to search** – Required.
 A comma delimitted list of the FULL PATHs and file names where you would like to recursively search for PEM/PKCS12 stores.
 File paths on Linux servers will always begin with a &quot;/&quot;.
 Windows servers will always begin with the drive letter, colon, and backslash, such as &quot;c:\&quot;.
 - **Directories to ignore** – Optional.
 A comma delimitted list of the FULL PATHs that should be recursively ignored when searching for PEM/PKCS12 stores.
 Linux file paths will always begin with a &quot;/&quot;.
 Windows servers will always begin with the drive letter, colon, and backslash, such as &quot;c:\&quot;.